cadusouza1/lagrange-interpolator/README.md

 Implementation of Lagrange interpolation to find a polynomial that passes through a given set of points (x,y)

-This is a really really early implementation of this method, so don't expect much for now

 ## Requirements

 - Python 3.10 or newer